Reviewing Power Assets (OTCMKTS:HGKGY) & Nuvve (NASDAQ:NVVE)

 |N/A

-Power Assets has a beta of 0.47, indicating that its share price is 53% less volatile than the S&P 500.
-Comparatively, Nuvve has a beta of 2.02, indicating that its share price is 102% more volatile than the S&P 500.
+Power Assets has a beta of 0.47, indicating that its stock price is 53% less volatile than the S&P 500.
+Comparatively, Nuvve has a beta of 2.02, indicating that its stock price is 102% more volatile than the S&P 500.

 Summary